petersilva/drobo-utils/README.txt

 the drobo will simply boot the old one.

 On the other hand, common sense rules do apply.
-Setting the LUN size, or re-formatting a Drobo will erase all your data whether you do it on Linux or any other operating system.
-These are power tools, and they can do some damage to your data if used without proper care.
+Setting the LUN size, or re-formatting a Drobo will erase all data whether it is done on Linux or any other operating system.
+These are power tools, and they can do some damage data if used without proper care.
 For example, the reliability of any storage unit does not reduce the need for backups it only makes doing them easier.
 A Drobo is an excellent place to put backups, but not a substitute for them.
 Backups are the only way to address error 18 (the number of inches in